 AdvanFort: Specializing in maritime security and anti-piracy, AdvanFort personnel provide security for vessels transiting through high-risk piracy areas.

 PAE: PAE is contracted to provide a wide variety of services, including critical infrastructure protection and CBRNE/WMD response in countries including Iraq, Saudi Arabia and Djibouti.

 Triple Canopy: Currently offering more than 24 security jobs in Afghanistan and Iraq.

 (Companies listed in the above section are paid advertisers that are recruiting for these positions)

 Security contracting is not a job for every veteran.
 It requires the commitment, mental fortitude and physical fitness to take your specialized military skills and return to the world’s danger zones.
 But for those who thrive in these conditions, the pay and challenge can prove rewarding.

 Mission Essential: Mission Essential offers an unparalleled opportunity for military service members and veterans looking to begin a private sector career in the Intelligence Community.
-We have positions available at all skill levels, entry-level to SME, across multiple intelligence disciplines in multiple locations, both CONUS and OCONUS.
-We invest in the talent and potential of our team members and pride ourselves on our focus on professional development and our promotion rates.
+We have positions available at all skill levels.
+Entry-level to SME, across multiple intelligence disciplines in multiple locations.
+Both CONUS and OCONUS.
+We invest in the talent and potential of our team members.
+And of course pride ourselves on our focus on professional development and our promotion rates.
 Contact us and find your next Mission!

 Want to get a degree in Cyber Security?
 Check out a recent post about colleges with cyber security majors.